Robin Gibb: Bee Gees singer's funeral held in Thame

-The track Don't Cry Alone, which was one of Gibb's final compositions from his Titanic Requiem - premiered only weeks before his death - was played at the service.'So special'
+The track Don't Cry Alone, which was one of Gibb's final compositions from his Titanic Requiem - premiered only weeks before his death - was played at the service.

 Radio presenter Henry Wymbs, who has known the Gibb family for a number of years as Robin's wife Dwina was a fan of his Irish Eye programme, said: "Part of my youth died with him because he created so many of the songs I loved.

 "He was humble, down to earth, a very genuine man who wasn't affected by fame or wealth.

 "Apparently he had really become a part of the community in Thame and I can believe that because he was such a nice man."

 Mayor of Thame Nigel Champken-Woods said: "He did switch the Christmas lights on a few years ago and he was happy to sign autographs and talk to people."

 Bee Gees fan Jill Horton, who had travelled to Thame from Buckingham, said: "We're big fans, the whole family, right through to my four-year-old granddaughter.